Bake Plate Process Theory

 Exhaust Cover

-The chart below presents process examples for a commonly used resins.
-These figures should not be use as a rigid guideline, since the best method with a particular baking application can only be achieved through experimentation.
+The information below presents process examples for commonly used resins.
+These figures should not be used as a rigid guideline, since the best method with a particular baking application can only be achieved through experimentation.

 - 90°C – 30 minutes, Polyimide beta (partial imidization)